-PHD AND MASTER’S PROGRAM IN LAW AND JUSTICE
+PH.D.
+AND MASTER’S PROGRAMS IN LAW AND JUSTICE

 All faculty and student research is linked and must be developed within one of the 36 collective research projects, which are organized in 4 research lines.